Midwives may independently prescribe, order and administer this drug.

 - Wait 10-30 minutes for the placenta to deliver.

-3) Cervical ripening for induction of labour: See Cervical Ripening and Induction Agents in section 2.1: Drugs which a midwife may administer after consulting with and on the order of a medical practitioner.
+3) Cervical ripening for induction of labour: Refer to section 2.1: Therapeutics which may be independently prescribed, ordered and administered by a midwife with specialized practice certification or which may be administered after consulting with and on the order of a physician.